 9. Accessible rooms

 9.1.
 Unless expressly requested by the Client and confirmed by Imperial College in writing, the bedrooms will not necessarily have disabled access, but the College can provide accessible rooms on some sites, subject to availability.
-The Client must inform the College if any of its staff or customers have limited mobility or any other impairment which may affect their ability to self-evacuate their room in the event of an emergency.
+The Client must inform the College if any of its staff or customers have limited mobility or any other impairment which may affect their ability to self-evacuate their room in the event of an emergency no later than 7 days prior to arrival.
 It is the responsibility of the Client to nominate a carer for every person requiring assistance, who can assist that member of staff or customer in evacuating to the assembly point.